-Woodlands Hospice is governed by a Board of 10 Trustees all providing their services on a voluntary basis.
-They delegate day to day management of the Hospice to the Chief Executive who is supported by a Senior Management Team including the Consultant in Palliative Medicine (Clinical Lead), and the Patient Services Manager.
+Woodlands Hospice is governed by a Board of 10 Trustees all providing their services on an unpaid, voluntary basis.
+They delegate day to day hospice management to the Chief Executive who is supported by a senior management team including the Consultant in Palliative Medicine (Clinical Lead), and the Patient Services Manager.

 Nominated Trustees chair individual sub-committees for governance purposes and all the Trustees participate in a programme of unannounced visits to the hospice, giving them the opportunity to familiarise themselves first hand with the workings of the Hospice and an opportunity to personally hear the views of patients, staff and volunteers.

-Barry Bartlett is a local Liverpool architect with a medium sized architectural practice, he has been a Trustee of Woodlands since 2014 and was appointed Chair in 2017.
-He graduated from Liverpool John Moores University in 1987 gaining his part 3 RIBA in 1988.
+Barry Bartlett is a local Liverpool architect with a medium-sized architectural practice.
+He has been a Trustee of Woodlands since 2014 and was appointed Chair in 2017.
+Graduating from Liverpool John Moores University in 1987, Barry gained his Part 3 RIBA in 1988.
 He is currently the Finance Director and Company Secretary of Condy and Lofthouse Architects, a practice he joined in 1989.

 He joined the board of CLA in 1999 and is a shareholder, also setting up the rigorous financial management and monitoring procedures that are integral to the success of the company.
 Barry is involved in architectural educational support and provides career advice to schools and colleges.
 He is also a registered business mentor in the Young Business Mentoring Programme.

-Barry became involved with Woodlands Hospice whilst his practice was undertaking the re-modelling of the Well-being and Support Centre.
+Barry became involved with Woodlands Hospice whilr his practice was remodelling of our Wellbeing and Support Centre.

 As both a local resident and GP, Cathy became aware of the need to develop Specialist Palliative Care and hospice services in North Liverpool.
 She was involved in setting up the Charitable Trust, and became a Trustee and currently serves as Vice-Chair of the Board of Trustees and chairs the Clinical Governance Committee.